ww21212/hw1/Readme.txt

+There are two python code hw1.py and hw1_2.py with a little difference.
+Both can bring about the same result.

 1. how to setup and run my program
-    (1) put 108061113.csv and hw1.py into the same directory
+    (1) put 108061113.csv and hw1.py(hw1_2.py) into the same directory
-    (2) open hw1.py with VS code, then click "run button" in the upper right corner (3) See the result on the terminal
+    (2) open hw1.py(hw1_2.py) with VS code, then click "run button" in the upper right corner (3) See the result on the terminal

 2. what are the results